 During the year under review, the Company offered safeguarding services in relation to the real equity positions of its clients and was therefore subject to the risk relating to K-ASA for these client trades.
-It is noted that the safeguarding of clients' positions in CFD products is captured under K-CMH in consideration of the nature of CFD products.

-As at 31 December 2022, the K-ASA €131k.
-The table below shows the Total ASA amounts as an arithmetic mean for the 4th quarter of 2022 in accordance with the Article 19(1) of IFR:
+As at 31 December 2023, the K-ASA €58k.
+The table below shows the Total ASA amounts as an arithmetic mean for the 4th quarter of 2023 in accordance with the Article 19(1) of IFR: